 We live in the era of unprecedented guitar quality, no matter the price of the product.
 The industry has been able to mass produce hundreds, if not thousands, of guitars thanks to overseas factories and accurate CNC technology.
 That being said, there still are many factors to consider when purchasing an affordable guitar, whether you are a beginner or a grizzled vet.

-Not every guitar is going to be the bargain that the price tag indicates it could be.
+Not all types of electric guitars are going to be the bargain that the price tags indicate they could be.
 Likewise, you shouldn’t assume that a more expensive guitar will be superior to a budget alternative or new, smaller brand you may have never heard of.
 Let’s review 6 important things I always consider before buying an affordable guitar, which I classify as anything being around $500 USD or below.
 Each person classifies affordable in their own terms however, and these 6 tips aren’t just good cheap guitar buying tips, they are good guitar buying tips.

 If Playing Live Is The Goal, Prioritize Tuning & Reliability